 Does not matter where you flying to, always research several airlines before booking your flights.
 We really like Skyscanner, they compare several airlines and you can save time & money.

-If you fancy travelling by train, you will find plenty of services connecting all Europe to Paris.
+If you fancy traveling by train, you will find plenty of services connecting all Europe to Paris.
 We travelled from Milan (Italy) to Paris by train, but we choose a route via Switzerland to enjoy the Alps landscape.
-This trip was done using Eurail Pass, absolutely hassle free!
+This trip was done using Eurail Pass, absolutely hassle-free!
 Buy your Eurail Pass here!
 Or for further info check this article on how to travel in Europe by train.

 » Paris Marathon Weather Review

 In theory, April is already spring.
 Or at least my concept of spring is sunny days with temperatures ranging from 20º-25ºC.
 We arrived in Paris with freezing 8ºC.
 I was freaking out!
 Usually the temperature would rise during the day but before 9am was quite cold.

 Paris Marathon Review Tip: Arrive a few days before the race to get used to the weather.

 » Paris Marathon Equipment Review

 I ran the Paris Marathon with my New Balance M890v4 with a pair of anti-blister socks from Nike.
 The runners lasted me a solid 1 year of intense training for the marathon and the Ironman Langkawi.
 To track my performance I use the Garmin Forerunner 310XT.
-Strongly suggest to get a visor or a cap to protect from the sun.
+Strongly suggest getting a visor or a cap to protect from the sun.
 Nike featherlite visor is a great product.
 Remember that I mentioned the low temperatures, so consider buying a pair of leggings, Nike and Mizuno are good options.
 A Go Pro Silver 4 was my choice to record some videos and take pictures during the race.

 » Paris Marathon Review Verdict